mengxin3216/CLFF/README.md

-# CFNet: A Change Fusion Network for Inter-layer Feature Integration in Remote Sensing Change Detections
+# A Cross-layer Feature Fusion Framework with Hierarchical Interaction for Remote Sensing Change Detection
-Very High Resolution (VHR) Remote Sensing Change Detection Networks

 Methods
 -----------------